jauricestudios/jauricestudios/README.md

 - 🔭 Currently learning
        Financial theory with Python, forcasting and time series.
   Profienct in Python, R and SQL
-Interests range from Risk management, Data Science, Machine Learning and Financial Markets.
+Interests range from Risk management, Data Science, Machine Learning and Financial Markets, Survival Analysis and Catastophe modelling

 _Love chess and love being inquisitive_.